alexandreweil95/Alexandre-Weil-Thesis/Code/Individual_Files/README.md

-This folder contain all the individual coding files.
+This folder contains all the individual coding files.
 If one wants to run the code of this project as is, a better option is to run one of the complete files in the other folder (called Complete_Files).